-- On 27 January 2022, Barwon Water commenced a groundwater pumping test to inform a review of its bulk entitlement and environmental monitoring program at the Anglesea borefield. - This pumping test is planned to run for six months, with strict environmental protection controls in place. - The pumping test extracts water from the Lower Eastern View Formation (LEVF) aquifer with the water supplementing existing drinking water supply. - Environmental triggers are in place to measure any changes in groundwater levels and to observe whether changes are due to climate variability or are associated with groundwater pumping.
+- On 27 January 2022, Barwon Water commenced a groundwater pumping test to inform a review of its bulk entitlement and environmental monitoring program at the Anglesea borefield. - This pumping test ran for six months, with strict environmental protection controls in place, and was completed on 27 July 2022. - The pumping test extracted water from the Lower Eastern View Formation (LEVF) aquifer with the water supplementing existing drinking water supply. - Environmental triggers are in place to measure any changes in groundwater levels and to observe whether changes are due to climate variability or are associated with groundwater pumping.
 The triggers can be strongly influenced by extreme weather events. - Our environmental monitoring for these triggers involves observing the status of groundwater levels against the threshold level for two key bores P8 and P19. - Monthly reports and extraction rates for the Anglesea borefield are available via the web page: www.yoursay.barwonwater.vic.gov.au/anglesea-borefield

-June activities and observations
+July activities and observations

-During June, we extracted 459 ML from the LEVF aquifer.

-• This is in line with our intention to extract at levels below the permissible monthly total set out in the bulk entitlement (1,120 ML).

-The Anglesea borefield groundwater level trigger was not exceeded for the month of June, 2022.
+- During July, we extracted 388 ML from the LEVF aquifer. - This is in line with our intention to extract at levels below the permissible monthly total set out in the bulk entitlement (1,120 ML). - The Anglesea borefield groundwater level trigger was not exceeded for the month of July. - The groundwater pumping test was completed on 27 July 2022.